evelyne24/system-design-checklist/docs/5_api-design/index.md

   - Prevents missing or duplicated records for growing collections.

-  When where writes happen at a high frequency, the overall position of the cursor in the set might change.
+  When writes happen at a high frequency, the overall position of the cursor in the set might change.

   - Prevents large offsets from hitting the database performance.